Giuseppe Messina: Biography

 Messina was a youth product of Calcio Catania.
-Messina was a player of their under-15 team in 2007–08 season.
+Messina was a player in their under-15 team in the 2007–08 season.
 After a loan to Milazzo, Messina returned to Catania.
-He served as the backup keeper of the first team, as well as the first choice of the reserve team, as one of the four overage player.
+He served as the backup keeper of the first team, as well as the first choice of the reserve team, as one of the four overage players.

-On 28 July 2013 Messina was signed by Lega Pro Prima Divisione club Pro Patria, in a co-ownership deal.
+On 28 July 2013, Messina was signed by Lega Pro Prima Divisione club Pro Patria in a co-ownership deal.
 At the same time the club sold keeper Andrea Sala to Ternana in a temporary deal.
-Messina played 11 games in 2013–14 Lega Pro Prima Divisione season, while Ivano Feola played 19 times.
-In June 2014 the co-ownership was renewed.
+Messina played 11 games in the 2013–14 Lega Pro Prima Divisione season, while Ivano Feola played 19 times.
+In June 2014, the co-ownership was renewed.

 However, on 22 July 2014 Messina was signed by Reggiana in a three-year contract, one day after the signing of Feola.
-The club also sold Sala to Ternana on 25 July, which Reggiana signed Sala on 1 July.
+The club also sold Sala to Ternana on 25 July, and Reggiana signed Sala on 1 July.
 Once again, Messina was an understudy of Feola.

-In 2015–16 season Messina was released.
+In the 2015–16 season, Messina was released.

 On 1 August 2018, he joined Serie C club Siracusa.
 In October 2019, Messina joined Enna Calcio.